History of medical diagnosis: Ancient Egypt

 An Egyptian medical textbook, the Edwin Smith Papyrus written by Imhotep (fl.
 2630-2611 BC), was the first to apply the method of diagnosis to the treatment of disease.
 Physicians in Ancient Egypt were only able to come up with diagnostics based on symptoms, no tests were being run.
 Most physicians in this time had the ability to identify problems with the digestive tract, cardiovascular system, spleen, liver, and menstrual cycle; However, the top tier medical treatments, and physicians were only used for royalty and wealthy Egyptians.

 The first type of modern medical care has been found in Ancient Egypt (3300BCE to 525BCE).
 Ancient Egyptians believed that the relationship a person has with the universe determines their health.
-Hence, they did not make a significant difference between medicine and magic, Ebers Papyrus implemented the basic concept of health and disease, which says that the body has twnty-two mtw (vessels) that connect to the body with essential substances like semen, mucus, tears, air and blood.
+Hence, they did not make a significant difference between medicine and magic, Ebers Papyrus implemented the basic concept of health and disease, which says that the body has twenty-two mtw (vessels) that connect to the body with essential substances like semen, mucus, tears, air and blood.